 Experience Measures Are Tricky

 CMS now will emphasize measures in which many plans historically have struggled, she says.
-In fact, the two areas in which plans struggle most are CAHPS and the Health Outcomes Survey, and beginning in 2021, those two surveys will be worth a combined 41% of the overall rating, Smith says.
+In fact, the two areas in which plans struggle most are CAHPS and the Health Outcomes Survey, and beginning in 2021, those two surveys will be worth a combined 41% of the overall rating, GHG says.
 “So plans that are really comfortable with mammograms and colonoscopies and eye exams — that’s just not going to be where the math needs them to be looking in order to keep their star rating strong.”

-Analysts had been anticipating some of these changes, since CMS had been signaling them for years, Smith says.
+Analysts had been anticipating some of these changes, since CMS had been signaling them for years, GHG says.
 However, she says she had expected the agency to triple-weight the CAHPS measure, not quadruple-weight it, particularly since “so many plans lobbied against it and provided feedback against it.
 I think they really hoped against all hope that CMS would not do this, but CMS has been signaling very, very, very transparently for a couple of years that their focus is on the beneficiary, their experience, their access, their perspective, their opinions.
 So this has been inevitable.”

-“It’s fair to say many plans are not quite ready to do this well, but there’s no time like the present to start, because we believe the program is going to continue to evolve very dramatically,” Smith says.
+“It’s fair to say many plans are not quite ready to do this well, but there’s no time like the present to start, because we believe the program is going to continue to evolve very dramatically,” GHG says.
 “For plans that are feeling uncomfortable with these CAHPS and these measure weight changes, there’s no time like the present to just dip their toe into the uncomfortable space, because we’re going to be uncomfortable in stars for the foreseeable future.
 There’s clearly no end to this.”

 To succeed in the new member experience-weighted star system, MA plans will need to consider star ratings and member experience in almost every aspect of their organizations, and incentivize, manage and measure staff performance, Siegel says.
 “The ones that I have experienced that really can embed this and ingrain this in their operations across the board” can succeed, while those that consider stars to be a quality issue that’s lumped in with HEDIS measurement may fail, he says.